 Not losing weight?
 It’s not uncommon for struggling dieters to blame the struggle to lose weight on a slow metabolism.
 But, what exactly does that mean?

 The preponderance of the energy you burn every day falls under the category of resting metabolic rate.
 These are the baseline calories you burn when you’re not moving around or digesting your food.
-Your body needs energy for cellular, organ, and tissue function, including breathing, transporting oxygen, and pumping fluids throughout your body.
-These are basic functions you need to stay alive.
+Your body needs energy for cellular, organ, and tissue function, including breathing, transporting oxygen and pumping fluids throughout your body.
+These are the basic functions you need to stay alive.

 As long as you’re alive, there’s a baseline level of metabolic function that requires calories.
 For most people, this corresponds to 60% to 70% of total energy expenditure.
 Another component called activity thermogenesis are calories you burn during exercise ( between 20 and 25%) while the smallest component is the thermic effect of food.
 These are the extra calories your body needs to digest the food you eat.
 The thermic effect of food accounts for around 10% of total daily energy expenditure.